distributedio/titan/README.md

 Active development, not ready for production.
 We welcome any form of contributions!

+Our goal is to build a solid NoSQL database aiming to run in the production environment.
+We are using Titan in production inside Meitu now.
+If you cannot wait to experiment it in the production environment, feel free to contact us for technical supporting.

 ## Features

 * Completely compatible with redis protocol